Flodesk costs just $38 per month for unlimited subscribers.

 It’s well-established and integrates seamlessly with an array of other platforms.

-We’re talking various CRMs, webinar platforms and a slew of other marketing apps.
+We’re talking various CRMs, webinar platforms and a dozens of other marketing apps.
 It’s quite a challenge to find a Mar-Tech app that doesn’t play nice with ConvertKit.

 Pricing – Flodesk is cheaper